Engin Akyürek: Acting career

 In 2022, Akyürek starred alongside Tolga Sarıtaş in the film Yolun Açik Olsun (Godspeed), directed by Mehmet Ada Öztekin and released on Netflix.
 Akyürek made his OTT debut by starring in the debuting Disney+'s series Kaçış, in the lead role opposite İrem Helvacıoğlu.
 The story of the series was written by Akyürek himself.
 The first season received positive reviews from critics, and Akyürek received critical acclaim for both his acting and for writing the story of the series.
 As of 2023, he has a leading role in the series Adım Farah with Demet Özdemir.
+The dizi has been renewed for a second season after its international success and the 1st episode of the 2nd season was released on 27 September 2023.